 According to a 2009 American Intellectual Property Law Association (AIPLA) economic survey, the average total litigation costs in patent infringement cases costs in excess of $3 million when the amount in dispute is between $1 million and $25 million.

-Industries with Highest Median Patent Litigation Damages
+Industries with the Highest Median Patent Litigation Damages

 A 2014 patent litigation study revealed that median damages awarded were highest in the telecommunications industry.
 Other industries at risk for high-cost patent litigation costs include: